-- Although the IC Dedicated Test Software is a part of the TOE, the test functions of the IC Dedicated Test Software are not described in the Functional Specification because the IC Dedicated Test Software is considered as a test tool delivered with the TOE but not providing security functions for the operational phase of the TOE.
-The IC Dedicated Software provides security functionalities as soon as the TOE becomes operational (boot software).
-These are properly identified in the delivered documentation. - The Functional Specification refers to datasheet to trace security features that do not provide any external interface but that contribute to fulfil the SFRs e.g. like physical protection.
-Thereby they are part of the complete instantiation of the SFRs. - The Functional Specification refers to design specifications to detail the mechanisms against physical attacks described in a more general way only, but detailed enough to be able to support Test Coverage Analysis also for those mechanisms where inspection of the layout is of relevance or tests beside the TSFI may be needed. - The Functional Specification refers to data sheet to specify operating conditions of the TOE.
+- 203 The Functional Specification refers to datasheet to trace security features that do not provide any external interface but that contribute to fulfil the SFRs e.g. like physical protection.
+Thereby they are part of the complete instantiation of the SFRs. - 204 The Functional Specification refers to design specifications to detail the mechanisms against physical attacks described in a more general way only, but detailed enough to be able to support Test Coverage Analysis also for those mechanisms where inspection of the layout is of relevance or tests beside the TSFI may be needed. - 205 The Functional Specification refers to data sheet to specify operating conditions of the TOE.
 These conditions include but are not limited to the frequency of the clock, the power supply, and the temperature. - All functions and mechanisms which control access to the functions provided by the IC Dedicated Test Software (refer to the security functional requirement (FMT_LIM.2)) are part of the Functional Specification.
-Details will be given in the document for ADV_ARC, refer to Section 6.2.1.5.
+Details will be given in the document for ADV_ARC, refer to-Section 6.2.1.5.
 In addition, all these functions and mechanisms are subsequently be refined according to all relevant requirements of the Common Criteria assurance class ADV because these functions and mechanisms are active after TOE Delivery and need to be part of the assurance aspects Tests (class ATE) and Vulnerability Assessment (class AVA).
-Therefore, all necessary information is provided to allow tests and vulnerability assessment. - Since the selected higher-level assurance component requires a security functional specification presented in a "semi-formal style" (ADV_FSP.5.2C) the changes affect the style of description, the BSI-PP-0035 refinements can be applied with changes covering the IC Dedicated Test Software and are valid for ADV_FSP.5.
+Therefore, all necessary information is provided to allow tests and vulnerability assessment. - 207 Since the selected higher-level assurance component requires a security functional specification presented in a "semi-formal style" (ADV_FSP.5.2C) the changes affect the style of description, the BSI-PP-0035 refinements can be applied with changes covering the IC Dedicated Test Software and are valid for ADV_FSP.5.